 To let your employees see the full schedule, invite each of them to subscribe to your work calendar.
 You won’t have to share it every single time you create or modify something.
 However, do make sure your employees check back regularly.

-Google Agenda is adequate for teams of five people or less.
+Best suited for: Google Agenda is adequate for teams of five people or less.

 2. Google Sheets